datahub-project/datahub/docs/townhalls.md

 # DataHub Town Halls

 We hold regular virtual town hall meetings to meet with DataHub community.
-Currently it's held on the fourth Friday of every month.
+Currently it's held on the fourth Friday of every month (with some exceptions such as holiday weekends).
 It's the perfect venue to meet the team behind DataHub and other users, as well as to ask higher-level questions, such as roadmap and product direction.
 From time to time we also use the opportunity to showcase upcoming features.

-## Coming up - April 23rd, 2021 @ 9 AM US Pacific
+## Coming up - May 27th, 2021 @ 9 AM US Pacific

 ## Meeting Invite